From Milton Keynes to Manhattan - How a 250-Year-Old Hymn Became the Biggest Hit of 1972

 *Ed.
 Note: Jimmy Gordon may or may not be the drummer Jim Gordon who later worked with Derek & the Dominos.

-Perhaps because 150,000 festival goers were exposed to it several times a day for almost a week, The Great Awakening single reached #43 in the Melody Maker Top 50, despite failing to make a dent in the national charts.
+Perhaps because 150,000 festival goers were exposed to it several times a day for almost a week (and it was played many times by John Peel on his BBC radio show), The Great Awakening single reached #43 in the Melody Maker Top 50, despite failing to make a dent in the national charts.

 While the musicians may have been anonymous, the term “Great Awakening” was well known in devout circles.
 It refers to several periods of religious revival in American Christian history.
 The idea of an "awakening" implies a slumber or passivity during secular or less religious times.
 More recently, the idea of "awakenings" in US history has become associated with conservative American evangelicals.